Highliner: Highliner II

 The Highliner II is a railcar built by Nippon Sharyo, a Japanese railcar manufacturer which was in charge of production of Metra's fleet of gallery cars, in collaboration with Sumitomo Corporation and Sumitomo Corporation of America.

 The Highliner IIs are similar in appearance and internal layout to the gallery cars used on Metra's diesel lines.
 The South Shore Line, which operates on the Metra Electric from Millennium Station to Kensington/115th Street before diverging east to Indiana, also purchased and operates the Highliner II to supplement its fleet of EMUs.

 Metra Highliner IIs have two center doors, where one of the center doors has a "trap" to allow for low level boarding by employees or for emergencies.
-However, the Higliner IIs originally designed for the South Shore Line (cars 1201-1226) have a separate single door at the end of the car instead with a trap for low level boarding, similar to the single-level South Shore Line EMUs.
+However, the Highliner IIs originally designed for the South Shore Line (cars 1201-1226) have a separate single door at the end of the car instead with a trap for low level boarding, similar to the single-level South Shore Line EMUs.

 In 2016, Nippon Sharyo closed its plant in Rochelle where it had manufactured the Highliner IIs, due to its failure to complete its contract to build bilevel railcars for Amtrak and other corporate financial issues.